TL;DR

 Regression analysis

-When to use regression analysis: Go with regression analysis if you’re looking to identify the specifics of cause and effect relationships between variables.
+When to use regression analysis: Go with regression analysis if you’re looking to identify the specifics of cause-and-effect relationships between variables.

 User research analysis methods for synthesizing qualitative data